top of page

 Together, these reforms require employers to review their workplace practices, engage employees in consultation, and take meaningful action to prevent harm.

-Under the new regulations, employers must:
+Under the regulations, employers must:

 • Identify and assess psychosocial hazards such as bullying, harassment, job stress, and poor role clarity.